SMGXSCRIPTS/SMGXSCRIPTS/README.md

 - Current Project[s]: | FurrOS, ElysiumOS, Spectre Engine |
 - Dam.OS Is No Longer In Service

-- ElysiumOS And Spectre's Source Codes Are On My Phone And Will Be Uploaded Once Fully Operational.
+- ElysiumOS And Spectre's Source Codes Are On My Local Devices And Will Be Uploaded Once Fully Operational.